Life of an NFL athletic trainer

 Most people do not know what an athletic trainer’s job entails.
 Some people may see athletic trainers as “water boys” with the easiest job in the world, but in reality, athletic trainers do much more than make sure the athletes are well hydrated.
 Athletic trainers are responsible for treatment throughout the entire injury process for a player, from the time of injury to the athlete returning to play.

-During my time in the NFL, I would typically get up at 4 a.m. and arrive at work around 4:45 a.m. to start treatments by 5:30 a.m.
+During my time in the NFL, I would typically get up at 4 o’clock in the morning and arrive at work around 4:45 a.m. to start treatments by 5:30 a.m.
 Treatments would consist of therapeutic modalities (i.e. ultrasound), joint mobilization techniques, soft tissue massage, stretching, aqua therapy, physical exercises and core strengthening.

 Treatments would continue until the players would go to individual and team meetings.
 NFL players cannot perform at their highest level if they do not continue to take care of the bodies.
 After player meetings, there would be more treatment sessions before practice.